+WOODSTOCK VALLEY RESIDENT RECEIVES PROMOTION

+IN RANK

-WOODSTOCK VALLEY RESIDENT RECEIVES PROMOTION IN RANK Photo Courtesy - Natalia Murillo, U.S. Navy U.S. Navy Capt.
+Photo Courtesy - Natalia Murillo, U.S. Navy

+U.S. Navy Capt.
 Kyle Schuman, right, Commanding Officer of Camp Lemonnier, Djibouti, congratulates newly pinned Chief Gunner's Mate Colin Bathgate of Woodstock Valley, left, after Camp Lemonnier's Chief's Pinning and Advancement ceremony, Jan.
 24. The traditional ceremony recognizes the most significant promotion of a Navy Sailor's career.
 Camp Lemonnier is an operational installation that enables U.S., allied and partner nation forces to be where and when they are needed to ensure security in Europe.
 Africa and Southwest Asia.

-"Eleventh Village" coming to Riverside Park in Thompson BY JASON BLEAU CONTRIBUTING WRITER THOMPSON - A new initiative is coming to Thompson to encourage micro-entrepreneurs to bring their products and ideas to local consumers as part of the "Eleventh Village," an installation of custom built mini-shops expected to open in Riverside Park this May.
-Thompson Economic Development Commission officially announced the project in a press release on Jan.
+"Eleventh Village" coming to Riverside Park in Thompson

+BY JASON BLEAU CONTRIBUTING WRITER

+THOMPSON - A new initiative is coming to Thompson to encourage micro-entrepreneurs to bring their products and ideas to local consumers as part of the "Eleventh Village," an installation of custom built mini-shops expected to open in Riverside Park this May.

+Thompson Economic Development The

+Commission officially announced the project in a press release on Jan.
 22, but the initiative has been in the works for some time.
-Construction was commissioned by Thompson craftsman Dave Eddy of Orchard products and students from the UConn School of Engineering Class of 2020 assisting with Turn To VILLAGE, page A2 Day.
+Construction was commissioned by Thompson craftsman Dave Eddy of Orchard products and students from the UConn School of Engineering Class of 2020 assisting with drafting the layout and designing the shops.
+The An example of the mini-shop that will make up the Eleventh Village

+.....